 Other arbitrations followed, most resulting in significant price decreases for the buyer.

 A second wave of price reviews was initiated – again primarily by buyers – in the wake of what many described as a ‘perfect storm’ of price-depressing events that occurred from 2008 to 2010.
 Two events in particular converged to create this situation.

-First, the sudden impact of the global economic crisis swept across Europe and was fully brought to bear on the European gas market.
-The economic effects of the crisis caused gas demand to decline relative to projected growth and expanded import capacity, leaving gas companies under take-or-pay obligations to fiercely compete with each other in a desperate attempt to sell their volumes.
+First, the sudden impact of the global economic crisis swept across Europe and was fully brought to bear on the gas markets.
+The economic effects of the crisis caused gas demand to decline relative to projected growth and expanded import capacity, leaving gas companies under take-or-pay obligations to compete fiercely with each other in a desperate attempt to sell their volumes.

 Second, new and unexpected volumes flooded the European market.
 One of the key contributors to this increased supply was the US shale gas boom, which resulted in LNG destined for the US market being diverted to Europe.
 Based on higher prices in Europe and transportation limitations, companies – under take-or-pay obligations – began unloading volumes in Europe, which became a ‘sink’ market.
 This supply–demand imbalance led to a gas glut.

 These market changes had an important effect.
-The increased quantities of natural gas being unloaded in Europe caused increased liquidity and reliability in the European natural gas hubs.
-And with the influx of gas being traded at these European hubs, the hubs began to rapidly mature.
+The influx of new quantities of natural gas being unloaded in Europe increased liquidity in the European natural gas hubs.
+And with the influx of gas being traded at these European hubs, the hubs began to mature rapidly.